 We possess a broad range of technologies and intellectual property in the areas of drug delivery and oncology.
 Our core technologies rely on the use of nanopolymers for use in the management of oral conditions such as mucositis, and in drug delivery.
-In addition, we have small molecule and monoclonal antibody programs which also embody the principals of drug delivery and drug targeting.
+In addition, we have small molecule, peptide, protein, and oligonucleotide programs which also embody the principals of drug delivery and drug targeting.